Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: DESIGN OF SYSTEM ARCHITECTURE

 \section{DESIGN OF SYSTEM ARCHITECTURE}

 In this section, a new type of unsignalized AIM system architecture is designed to enable vehicles to pass through the intersection more safely and efficiently.
-The Cooperative Vehicle Infrastructure System (CVIS) is used to provide hardware and communication support for the intersection.
-All vehicles at the intersection are assumed to be equipped with On Board Unit (OBU) and can transmit the information of ego vehicle to other vehicles and ICU at the intersection via V2V and V2I communications.
-Sensor equipment is installed on the roadside to ensure that all messages such as the speed and position of all vehicles can be obtained at the intersection.
-At the same time, it ignores the delay, packet loss and information attacks in the communication process.
+The Cooperative Vehicle Infrastructure System (CVIS) provides hardware and communication support for the intersection.
+All vehicles at the intersection are assumed to be equipped with an On-Board Unit (OBU) and can transmit the information of the ego vehicle to other vehicles and ICU at the intersection via V2V and V2I communications.
+Sensor equipment is installed on the roadside to ensure that all messages, such as the speed and position of all vehicles, can be obtained at the intersection.
+At the same time, it ignores the delay, packet loss, and information attacks in the communication process.
 When CAVs and CHVs enter the intersection, they will send the estimated driving route to the ICU, and the drivers of CHVs will follow the driving route.
 A human-machine interface will be installed in the CHVs to display the traffic instructions of the ICU.

-Fig. 1 depicts the architecture of unsignalized intersection with a mix of CAVs and CHVs.
+Fig. 1 depicts the architecture of unsignalized intersections with a mix of CAVs, CHVs, and HVs.
 The overall architecture is mainly composed of two levels.
-The high level is the HPQ algorithm which is designed in detail in Section IV.
+The high level is the HPQ algorithm, which is designed in detail in Section IV.
 It determines the priority management of vehicles and formulates corresponding right of way management methods for the two types of vehicles.
-The low level includes vehicle planning and control algorithm for CAVs, which is developed in detail in Section V.
+The low level includes vehicle planning and control algorithms for CAVs, which are developed in detail in Section V.